ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

-Since OMERO 5.2, the OMERO.web framework no longer bundles a copy of the Django package, instead manual installation of the Django dependency is required.
+Since OMERO 5.2, the OMERO.web framework no longer bundles a copy of the Django package, instead manual installation of the Django dependency is required (the command above will do this for you).
 It is highly recommended to use `Django 1.8`_ (LTS) which requires Python 2.7.
 For more information see :ref:`python-requirements` on the :doc:`/sysadmins/version-requirements` page.

 Plugin updates
 ^^^^^^^^^^^^^^